Kaziranga National Park

-Kaziranga National Park is a national park in the Golaghat, Sonitpur, Biswanath and Nagaon districts of the state of Assam, India.
-KNP has 5 ranges.
-The park, which hosts two-thirds of the world's Indian rhinoceroses, is a UNESCO World Heritage Site.
-According to a March 2018 census conducted jointly by the Forest Department of the Government of Assam and some recognized wildlife NGOs, the rhino population in Kaziranga National Park is 2,613.
-It comprises 1,641 adult rhinos and 385 calves.
+Kaziranga National Park is a national park and World Heritage Site in the Golaghat, Sonitpur, Biswanath and Nagaon districts of the Indian state of Assam.
+Located on the edge of the Brahmaputra River, it encompasses dense tropical moist broadleaf forests interspersed with tall elephant grass and marshland surrounding numerous beels.
+This habitat hosts populations of the Indian rhinoceros, Asian elephant, wild water buffalo, swamp deer, tiger and fishing cat.
+It is recognized as an Important Bird Area and was declared a Tiger Reserve in 2006.

-Kaziranga National Park was declared a Tiger Reserve in 2006.
-The park is home to large breeding populations of elephants, wild water buffalo, and swamp deer.
-Kaziranga is recognized as an Important Bird Area by BirdLife International for conservation of avifaunal species which refers as the birds or types of birds found in a specific region, period, or environment.
-When compared with other protected areas in India, Kaziranga has achieved notable success in wildlife conservation.
-Located on the edge of the Eastern Himalaya biodiversity hotspot, the park combines high species diversity and visibility.

-Kaziranga is a vast expanse of tall elephant grass, marshland, and dense tropical moist broadleaf forests, criss-crossed by four major rivers, including the Brahmaputra, and the park includes numerous small bodies of water.
-Kaziranga has been the theme of several books, songs, and documentaries.
-The park celebrated its centennial in 2005 after its establishment in 1905 as a reserve forest.
+Kaziranga National Park has been the theme of several books, songs, and documentaries.
+It celebrated its centennial in 2005 after its establishment in 1905 as a reserve forest.

 Etymology

 Although the etymology of the name Kaziranga is not certain, there exist a number of possible explanations derived from local legends and records.
 According to one legend, a girl named Rawnga, from a nearby village, and a youth named Kazi, from Karbi Anglong, fell in love.
 This match was not acceptable to their families, and the couple disappeared into the forest, never to be seen again, and the forest was named after them.

 Testimony to the long history of the name can be found in some records, which state that once, while the Ahom king Pratap Singha was passing by the region during the seventeenth century, he was particularly impressed by the taste of fish, and on asking was told it came from Kaziranga.
 Kaziranga also could mean the "Land of red goats (Deer)", as the word Kazi in the Karbi language means "goat", and Rangai means "red".

-Some historians believe, however, that the name Kaziranga was derived from the Karbi word Kajir-a-rong, which means "the village of Kajir" (kajiror gaon).
-Among the Karbis, Kajir is a common name for a girl child, and it was believed that a woman named Kajir once ruled over the area.
-Fragments of monoliths associated with Karbi rule found scattered in the area seem to bear testimony to this assertion.